rails/rails/guides/source/asset_pipeline.md

 The `:debug` option is redundant if debug mode is already on.

-You can also enable compression in development mode as a sanity check, and disable it on-demand as required for debugging.
+You can also enable compression in development mode, and disable it on-demand as required for debugging.

 In Production